rhel-labs/learn-katacoda/networking-basics/step1.md

 # What is NetworkManager?

 NetworkManager is a great tool for creating and modifying network connections.
-The `nmcli` command is how we will be running NetworkManager in this lab.
+The `nmcli` command is how you will be running NetworkManager in this lab.
 Any changes made with `nmcli` are persistent configuration file changes.
 This lab will give you an overview of some of the most common operations you would run using this tool.

 # Listing network devices

-Let’s take a look at what network hardware this system has.
+Take a look at what network hardware this system has.
 To do this with `nmcli`, run

 `nmcli device`{{execute "host01"}}